RominaAEC/whats-cookin/README.md

 As a user, I want to be able to search for recipes in my cookbook, so that I can quickly find the recipe I want without scrolling through all of them.

 5. Manage Recipes:
-As a user, I want to be able to save recipes that I like to my personal cookbook, so that I can easily access and make them again in the future.
+As a user, I want to be able to save recipes that I like to my personal cookbook so that I can easily access and make them again in the future.

 As a user, I want to be able to add my own recipes to my cookbook, so that I can store all my favorite dishes in one place and have them available for future use.

-As a user, I want to be able to edit or delete recipies from my personal cookbook.
+As a user, I want to be able to edit or delete recipes from my personal cookbook.

 ## Implementation

 ### Tech Stack

 - React
-- MySQL
 - Client libraries:
     - react
     - react-router